EdDataScienceEES/tutorial-Abigail-Louise/index.md

     theme_test() +                                                       # Apply a clean theme
     theme(legend.position = "none"))                                     # Removing legend
 ```

+For any plots you want to put in a report include an __informative figure caption__.
+It is more professional to use captions placed under figures instead of titles.

+The caption should have:
+- A figure number (`Fig. 1`)
+- A brief description of the content, such as variables or comparisons being made
+- The methods necessary to understand the figure
+- A summary of the major findings
+- The statistical information, such as the sample size, statistical test used and what your error bars mean

 <center><img src="plots/barplot.png" alt="Img" width = "600"/></center>